 Assists you to find ways of being that unlocks potential in yourself and others.

-On completion of this programme attendees will:
+On completion of the programme you will:

 Understand the benefits of a more coach-like mindset